Proton radius puzzle: Spectroscopy method

+Electron–proton scattering

+Similar to Rutherford's scattering experiments that established the existence of the nucleus, modern electron–proton scattering experiments send beams of high energy electrons into 20cm long tube of liquid hydrogen.
+The resulting angular distribution of the electron and proton are analyzed to produce a value for the proton charge radius.

+Consistent with the spectroscopy method, this produces a proton radius of about 0.8775(5) fm.

 2010 experiment

 In 2010, Pohl et al. published the results of an experiment relying on muonic hydrogen as opposed to normal hydrogen.
 Conceptually, this is similar to the spectroscopy method.
 However, the much higher mass of a muon causes it to orbit 207 times closer than an electron to the hydrogen nucleus, where it is consequently much more sensitive to the size of the proton.
 The resulting radius was recorded as 0.842(1) fm, 5 standard deviations (5σ) smaller than the prior measurements.
 The newly measured radius is 4% smaller than the prior measurements, which were believed to be accurate within 1%.
 (The new measurement's uncertainty limit of only 0.1% makes a negligible contribution to the discrepancy.)